The Cling Wrap Trick for Smoother Polymer Clay Cutter Edges

 You Need Sharp, Precise Edges

-Cling wrap inherently rounds and softens edges.
-If you're making tight tessellations (puzzle pieces that must fit together), geometric inlays, or components that need to stack precisely - use cornstarch instead.
+Cling wrap rounds and softens edges by design.
+For tight tessellations where puzzle pieces must fit together, for geometric inlays, or for components that need to stack precisely, switch to cornstarch instead.

 Highly Detailed or Tiny Cutters